Video shows cafeteria monitor allegedly force 9-year-old to eat from trash - NewsBreak

 During their investigation, Lorain City School officials say the student threw away a packaged food item, and the employee removed it, wiped it off, gave it back to the girl, who opened it and ate it.

-They condemned the actions, eventually firing the cafeteria monitor and the principal who they say knew about the incident but never reported it.Ohio mother accused of kicking her teens out in snowstorm
+They condemned the actions, eventually firing the cafeteria monitor and the principal who they say knew about the incident but never reported it.NBC will not send announcers to Beijing for Winter Games

 “It certainly solidifies the student’s story and you know, unfortunately, in our world and society today, had that video not been there, it might have just been a child’s word against a teacher, an administrator, which is a tough spot to be in,” Klebanow said.